 During the police investigation, police may call the person accused of committing the crime the 'alleged offender'.
-This is because our criminal justice system assumes people are innocent until they are proven guilty in a court.
+This is because the law in Victoria says that people are innocent until they are proven guilty at court.

 If the alleged crimes are serious offences such as rape, assault or murder, the police may get advice from the Office of Public Prosecutions (OPP) before laying charges.
 The police may be told that there is not enough evidence to lay charges, and that they will need to continue to collect evidence.
 This means the investigation may take more time.

 Although both the police and OPP consider the views of the victim, decisions about what charge to lay are based on the evidence collected during the investigation, legal principles and the public interest.

 Once a criminal charge is laid, the person accused of the crime is called 'the accused'.
 After they are charged by the police, they may be: